DanielBMarkham/Info-Ops/manuscript/chapter20.md

 ![](images/chapter20-day2amin-2.jpg)

 But wait!
-That's a System Abstract Supplemental.
+That's a System Abstract Supplemental!
 I thought we were working with Master Models?

 It doesn't matter.
 The real Analysis Model exists in our heads.
 Just after two days it's got stuff all over the place, as it should.
 We're not filling out forms, we're driving towards tests.
 We need this System Abstract Supplemental to talk to Pete about testing tomorrow, so in it goes.